 6.3 Can I use any type of flour?

-Yes, you can experiment with various kinds of flour, including whole wheat, gluten-free blends, or even alternative flours like almond or chickpea flour for different flavors and textures.
+Yeah, feel free to try whole wheat, gluten-free blends, or even almond or chickpea flour for different tastes.

 6.4 Can I make sourdough crackers without a starter?